x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/email-addresses-and-address-books/address-lists/address-list-procedures.md

 ### Use the Exchange Management Shell to remove global address lists
 <a name="RemoveGAL"> </a>

-- You can't remove the GAL named Default Offline Address Book, the GAL that's automatically created by Exchange, and the only GAL that has the **IsDefaultGlobalAddressList** property value `True`.
+- You can't remove the GAL named Default Offline Address Book, which is the GAL that's automatically created by Exchange, and the only GAL that has the **IsDefaultGlobalAddressList** property value `True`.

 - You can't remove a GAL that's defined in an offline address book (OAB).
-To modify the address lists that are defined in an OAB, see [Use the Exchange Management Shell to add and remove address lists from offline address books](../../email-addresses-and-address-books/offline-address-books/oab-procedures.md#OABAddRemoveAddressLists).
+To modify the address lists that are defined in an OAB, see [Use the Exchange Management Shell to add and remove address lists from offline address books](../offline-address-books/oab-procedures.md#use-the-exchange-management-shell-to-add-and-remove-address-lists-from-offline-address-books).

 To remove a GAL, use the following syntax: